Rudxain/xorsum/README.md

 # Algorithm
 It uses the [XOR-cipher](https://en.wikipedia.org/wiki/XOR_cipher) to compute a hash.
-Basically, it splits the data in chunks whose byte-length is the same as the digest size (padding with 0s), and XORs all those chunks together into a new chunk of the same size, the resulting chunk is printed to stdout.
+Basically, it splits the data in chunks whose byte-length is the same as the digest size (padding with 0s), and `XOR`s all those chunks together into a new chunk of the same size, the resulting chunk is printed to stdout.

 This isn't a good hash function, it's only good for checksums, because it lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect), flipping 1 input bit flips 1 output bit.
 It is intended to be a simple/basic, educational, and fast checksum algorithm.